2016rshah/blog/posts/charity_match_2017.md

 ### *[She Should Run](http://www.sheshouldrun.org/)*

 In the committee of thirteen senators in charge of replacing the AHCA, [not a single one is female](https://www.nytimes.com/2017/05/08/us/politics/women-health-care-senate.html?_r=0).
-Without any female perspective in the legislation it is hard to imagine the bill will suitably address (or even consider) women’s healthcare issues like maternity leave, let alone progressive reforms like [subsidies for menstrual hygiene products](https://www.theguardian.com/commentisfree/2014/aug/11/free-tampons-cost-feminine-hygiene-products).
+Without any female perspective in the legislation it is hard to imagine the bill will suitably address (or even consider) women's healthcare issues like maternity leave, let alone progressive reforms like [subsidies for menstrual hygiene products](https://www.theguardian.com/commentisfree/2014/aug/11/free-tampons-cost-feminine-hygiene-products).

 The homogenous committee is just one instance of a larger, overarching problem.
 The fact that women are proportionally underrepresented in our government perpetuates the systematic obstacles that women face.
 Giving females a legislative voice is an important step towards addressing the plight of women.